-The knowledge was substantially related to similar studies conducted in Woreta town, Northwest Ethiopia (p 0.05) (Wudineh et al., 2021).
-However, the study conducted in Vientiane reported that gender (p<0.05) was significantly associated with adolescent-parent communication on SRH (15).
-This may be due to cultural variations affecting parenting education and communication.
-Likewise, the study conducted in Ethiopia reported that study grade (p<0.05) was significantly associated with adolescent-parent communication on SRH (Dagnachew Adam, 2020) because the grade 12 students thought that they had enough knowledge compared to those in grade 11, so they did not communicate with their parents.
+Knowledge was substantially related to similar studies conducted in Woreta town, Northwest Ethiopia (p 0.05) (Wudineh et al., 2021).
+However, the study conducted in Vientiane reported that gender (p<0.05) was significantly with adolescent associated parent communication on SRH (15).
+It may be due to cultural variations affecting parenting education and communication.
+Likewise, the study conducted in Ethiopia reported that the study grade (p<0.05) was significantly associated with adolescent parent communication on SRH (Dagnachew Adam, 2020) because the grade 12 students thought that they had enough knowledge as compared to 11, so they did not communicate with their parents.

-This study has not explored the factors from the parent's perspective.
-It was a crosssectional study, and it was hard to imply a cause-effect relationship.
+The study has not explored the factors from the parent's perspective.
+It was a cross-sectional study, and it was hard to imply a cause-effect relationship.